TonyWildish/HEPiX-IPv6-testbed/examples/README.md

 # The examples directory...

 This directory contains a few example config files to show what the Lifecycle agent can do.
 You can run these to check that your installation is correctly configured.
-Not all of them have been tested/debugged lately, the ones which are claimed to work are:
+Not all of them have been tested/debugged lately, the ones which are known to work are:

 - example-backoff.conf
 - example-fork-counter-perl-scripts.conf